Program / Course Information

 How much experience do I need to apply?

-Clinical nursing work experience is strongly encouraged.
+Applicants must have a minimum of six months nursing experience by the application deadlines.
 Competitive applicants have generally been practicing at least two years.

 Who should I ask to provide recommendations?